A Fire Upon the Deep

 Vernor Vinge’s A Fire Upon the Deep (1992)

-Several years later Vinge followed up the novel with ‘A Deepness in the Sky’ (1999), a slightly lesser but still very worthy sequel or perhaps more accurately prequel set in the same Universe.
-It focused on a group of humans living in the ‘Slow’ zone of the Galaxy and their encounter with a non-human civilization, where, unusually, it is the human beings who play the role of those carrying out ‘first contact’ on an alien planet and culture.
-In ‘A Fire Upon the Deep’ Vinge showed his ability to create entirely believable, and engagingly human, aliens but in many ways he surpassed himself in ‘A Deepness in the Sky’ and justly garnered several more awards.
+Several years later Vinge followed up the novel with ‘A Deepness in the Sky’ (1999) a slightly lesser but still very worthy sequel or perhaps more accurately prequel set in the same Universe.
+It focused on a group of humans living in the ‘Slow’ zone of the Galaxy and their encounter with a non-human civilization, where unusually it is the human beings who play the role of those carrying out ‘first contact’ on an alien planet and culture.
+In ‘A Fire Upon the Deep’ Vinge showed his ability to create entirely believable and engagingly human-like aliens but in many ways he surpassed himself in ‘A Deepness in the Sky’ and justly garnered several more awards.

-An long awaited return to the same Universe of the two previous books is promised in ‘Children of the Sky’, scheduled for publication in early 2011.
-Vernor Vinge is a writer of consummate skill, and humanity, and anyone wanting to read, and inhabit for a time, one of the most creative universes of the Sci-Fi genre is in for a true literary pleasure.
+A long awaited return to the same Universe of the two previous books is promised in ‘Children of the Sky’, scheduled for publication in early 2011.
+Vernor Vinge is a writer of consummate skill and humanity, and anyone wanting to read and inhabit for a time one of the most creative universes of the Sci-Fi genre is in for a true literary pleasure.